flax-lang/flax/issues.md

 ### THINGS TO FIX

-1. Fix the char/i8 stupidity when handling strings.
+1. Fix the `char`/`i8` stupidity when handling strings.
 The way I see it, there are 2 options:
-	a) make 'char' redundant; strings are just i8 everywhere. if we want unicode, then it'll be a separate (ustring?) type.
+	a) make `char` redundant; strings are just `i8` everywhere. if we want unicode, then it'll be a separate (`ustring`?) type.
-	b) make 'char' distinct; strings would handle unicode in terms of codepoints, maybe utf-32. would be pretty bad for most things though.
+	b) make `char` distinct; strings would handle unicode in terms of codepoints, maybe utf-32. would be pretty bad for most things though.

 	Probaby going with option A.